hipe/tmx/lib/skylab/headless/doc/issues/069-ouroboros.md

 client of the same modality. i.e. any application could be a sub-command in any other application.

-when it comes to cli, it is temptng to want to set its `@request_client` to the strange mc because it is after all the actual request clien BUT it will have no utility and just confuse
+when it comes to cli, it is tempting to want to set its `@request_client` to the strange mc because it is after all the actual request clien BUT it will have no utility and just confuse
 things: Using the sub-client pattern whole-hog is untenable accross